dharmab/dcs-campaigns/theaters/calamity/README.md

 ## Carrier Operaitons

-The initial version of the scenario will use shore bases exclusively.
-A later version of the scenario will add the Forrestal as a player carrier.
+The Forrestal is present as a player carrier.
+It is located in the southern area of the Black Sea, and will be a closer spawn to anti-shipping objectives added later in development.

 The supercarrier will not be used because it is significantly more buggy than the Forrestal.